Mee42/Xenon/README.md

 This language will eventually have multiple backends, the two primary ones being [TVM](https://github.com/adrian154/tvm) and x86_64.

+This is a rewrite of an old Xenon compiler, which targetted x86_64 machine code dircetly.

 Immediate TODOs:
 - [x] Lexer
 - [x] Grammar